NateRich.net Docs Lab Tools

 The 1% protocol fee is the only value extracted from the system — it is segregated from the pot and can only be swept by the contract owner.
 Everything else (ticket purchase, donation, draw request, draw execution, claim) is permissionless: any wallet can perform any action, and the contract cannot be paused or altered after deployment.

-Randomness comes from the block hash of a future block rather than an oracle.
+Randomness comes from Ethereum's on-chain RANDAO value after a future-block lookahead rather than an oracle.
 This keeps the contract independent and cheap.
-The tradeoff — a miner could theoretically withhold a block — is documented in Blocks, time & state.
+The proposer-bias tradeoff is documented in Blocks, time & state.

 Documentation